 Before the Senate Banking Committee, Brandon worked in the United Kingdom for the Conservative Party on the campaign staff of then-Party Leader Michael Howard MP (now Baron Howard of Lympne) during the 2005 general election and in Parliament for Rt.
 Hon.
-Theresa May MP.
+Theresa May MP, the current UK Prime Minister.
 He has also worked for local and state elected officials and on multiple campaigns in his native Pennsylvania.

 Rachel M. Pierson

 Managing Director and Head of Research

 Rachel Pierson is the Managing Director and Head of Research at Beacon Policy Advisors LLC, where she is responsible for direct supervision of the analyst team.
 Prior to joining Beacon in 2014, she was a Research Analyst at a Washington-based strategic consulting firm, with a particular focus on energy and environmental policy.